-The term 'Option Spreads' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Option Spreads' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Option spreads are option combinations which have traders combining two different options contracts with varied strikes but identical expiration dates.
 They do this in a strategy to limit their overall risk.
 The idea behind these option spreads is relatively simple, but the possible effects of some spread constructs can become slightly more complicated.

 Reducing the concept of option spreads to their most intuitive elements involves the discussion of the two legs, or option contracts, which comprise the spread itself.
 Putting on two legs refers to traders combining as an example a call option purchase with one which they sell at the same time.
 In other words, the traders who enter this strategy will take on both sides of the market when they make options spreads.
 It will either be in buying the one and selling the other, or selling the one and buying the other option contract.